fstabel1773/freeCodeCamp_MarkdownPreviewer/README.md

 It is a Markdwon-Previewer built on my own from scratch according to user stories (see below).
 The app uses react-framework and vite as bundler.

-Markdown-Previewer-App live demo available: [*coming soon*](https://app.netlify.com/sites/adorable-croquembouche-1c0e1b/overview).
+Markdown-Previewer-App live demo available: https://app.netlify.com/sites/adorable-croquembouche-1c0e1b/overview.

 Note: There is a testscript from freeCodeCamp included confimring fullfilling of user stories.